-This year has been hard for so many of us, but it’s thankfully coming to a close in a few short weeks.
-And with the holiday season approaching, many people in need are turning to charity for assistance with food, bills and other living expenses.
+With the holiday season upon us, many people in need are turning to charity for assistance with food, bills and other living expenses.

 Do you give charitable donations during the holidays?
 Retailers like Amazon are making it easy to donate safely without the risk of getting scammed.
 Tap or click here to see how to donate to charity through Amazon.